The ToolTips for some commands do not show their corresponding keyboard shortcuts (like for instance “Attach File”).

 Do I always have to use my mouse for these commands or are there any hidden shortcuts for them or can I somehow create my own?

-While not all commands in Outlook have their own direct CTRL+<key> shortcut, they are all still accessible via a keyboard sequence.
+While not all commands in Outlook have their own direct CTRL+<key> shortcut, each command is still accessible via a unique keyboard sequence.

-The difference between a keyboard shortcut and a keyboard sequence is that instead of pressing multiple keys at once to initiate the command, you press them after each other instead.
+The difference between a keyboard shortcut and a keyboard sequence is that instead of pressing multiple keys at the same time to initiate the command, you press them one after the other instead.

-When you are in an area which has the Ribbon (like when creating a new message in Outlook 2007 or later), the keys to press will float above the options.
+When you are in an area which has the Ribbon, pressing the ALT key on your keyboard will reveal the keys to press floating above the tab or command.

 Using ALT keyboard sequences